-France’s National Institute of Origin and Quality (INAO), which regulates French wine denominations, the General Directorate for Competition, Consumption and Fraud Prevention (DGCCRF), and the Nature’l wine association, have established ‘Vin méthode nature’ as the official labeling term for what has been thus far commonly know as ‘natural wine’.
+France’s National Institute of Origin and Quality (INAO), which regulates French wine denominations, the General Directorate for Competition, Consumption and Fraud Prevention (DGCCRF), and the Nature’l wine association, have established ‘Vin méthode nature’ as the official labeling term for what has been thus far commonly known as ‘natural wine’.

 The new labeling term is the result of a proposal issued by Nature’l, a union of natural wine producers convinced that the term ‘natural wine’ is often being improperly used.